cresset-template/cresset/README.md

    All commands in Cresset assume that they are being run at the root of a project but this can be changed easily.

-### Notes for Rootless Users

-Many companies forbid the use of Docker bacause it requires `root` permissions, compromising security.
-For users without Docker access, using `Podman Compose` is recommended.
-`Podman` is an alternative container management tool developed by RedHat with high compatibility with Docker.
-`Podman Compose` is a Python library designed to mimick the functionality of Docker Compose.

-**`Podman` and `Podman Compose` do not require `root` permissions by default.**

-Run `conda install -c conda-forge podman podman-compose` on a local Conda environment to install the latest versions.
-A desktop version of Podman is also available on the [website](https://podman-desktop.io/docs/Installation).

-To use Podman Compose, only two changes are needed.
-1. Convert all `COPY --link` instructions to `COPY` in the `Dockerfile`s.
-   Buildah, the build system behind Podman, does not support the `--link` flag as of the time of writing.
-2. Convert all `docker compose` commands in the `Makefile` recipes to `podman-compose` and remove the now redundant Docker-related variables.

-Note that Podman Compose in rootless mode is much slower than using Docker.

 ### Explanation of services

 Different Docker Compose services are organized to serve different needs.